 All of GSK's pharmaceutical products are protected by registered trademarks in major markets.
-There may be local variations, for example, in the USA the trademark Paxil is used instead of Seroxat and Advair is used instead of Seretide.
+There may be local variations, for example, in the USA the trademark Paxil is used instead of Seroxat and Advair is

 Trademark protection may generally be extended for as long as the trademark is used by renewing it when necessary.
 GSK's trademarks on pharmaceutical products are important for maintaining the brand identity of the product upon expiration of the patent.